Union Bank and Bank of Maharashtra Classify Reliance Communications Accounts as Fraudulent

 - Bank of Maharashtra has reported the matter to the Reserve Bank of India (RBI)

-- The bank plans to file police/CBI complaints as per RBI directions
+- Bank of Maharashtra plans to file police/CBI complaints as per RBI directions

 - RCOM is currently protected under the Insolvency and Bankruptcy Code (IBC) against liabilities for offenses committed prior to the insolvency process